callat-qcd/espressodb/tests/migration_tests/README.md

 ## State 1

-For this state, the models, migrations and database are all up to date.
+For this state, the models, migrations, and database are all up to date.
 No error should be raised.

 ## State 2